 At Halo Overhead Doors, we have a vast collection of high-quality doors and are confident that you’ll find the door that’s perfect for your home.
 Here are some examples of the collections we offer:

-- Clopay® COACHMAN® Collection: If you’re looking for a faux wooden garage door, make sure to browse this collection of doors, which have a durable steel core on the inside and a beautiful, natural-looking wood cladding overlay on the outside.
+- Clopay® COACHMAN® Collection: If you’re looking for a faux wood garage door, make sure to browse this collection of doors, which have a durable steel core on the inside and a beautiful, natural-looking wood cladding overlay on the outside.

 If you feel overwhelmed by the sheer number of options, our knowledgeable experts would be happy to help you pick the perfect door.
 And once you’ve found the perfect door, our garage door professionals can come over to install it.

-Garage door replacements offer one of the best returns on investment of any home improvement project and are great for enhancing the curb appeal of your home.
+Garage door replacements offer one of the best returns on investment of any home improvement project and are ideal for enhancing the curb appeal of your home.
 For more information on our collection of doors, you can visit our showroom, call us at 713-224-3667 or fill out our online contact form.